 How to Password Protect PDF in Java

-Here, we will use IronPDF to work with PDF documents and also protect new files with user password.
+This article will demonstrate how to use IronPDF to work with PDF documents and also protect new files with a user password.

 IronPDF - Java PDF Library